zulip/zulip/CODE_OF_CONDUCT.md

 ## Moderating the Zulip community

-Anyone can help moderate the Zulip community by helping make sure that folks are aware of the [community guidelines](https://zulip.com/development-community/) and this Code of Conduct, and that we maintain a positive and respectful atmosphere.
+Anyone can help moderate the Zulip community by ensuring that folks are aware of the [community guidelines](https://zulip.com/development-community/) and this Code of Conduct, and that we maintain a positive and respectful atmosphere.